Medical equipment and scanners

 Acoustic Qualification of Medical Facilities

-The Qsources omnidirectional sources for room and building acoustics applications:
+The compact and accurate Qsources omnidirectional sources for room and building acoustics applications:

 More on room acoustics can be found under the building acoustics application section.